Achievable logoAchievable logo

 Water craft

 This endorsement provides liability protection for certain types of watercraft.
-It extends liability coverage for larger watercraft arising out of the ownership, maintenance, or use of the watercraft described in the endorsement.
+It extends liability for larger watercraft arising out of the ownership, maintenance, or use of the watercraft described in the endorsement.

 Personal injury